-Try it: Select the nodes page from the top menu bar, and then click the leading Consul server from the list of nodes.
+Try it: Select the Nodes page from the top menu bar, and then click the leading Consul server from the list of nodes.

 »Manage the Key-Value store

-In the top navigation, click "Key/Value" to view the page for Consul KV.
-If you
+In the top navigation, select "Key/Value" to view the page for Consul KV.

-Try it: From the main page, click the blue "Create" button to add a new
+Try it: From the main page, click the "Create" button to add a new

 key-value pair.
 Call the key

 redis/user with a value

 Alice.
 Now create